chi0tzp/YFCC100M-Downloader/README.md

 # YFCC100M Downloader

-A set of Python 3 scripts for downloading the [YFCC100M dataset](https://multimediacommons.wordpress.com/yfcc100m-core-dataset/) under the [MIT license](http://opensource.org/licenses/MIT).
+A set of Python 3 scripts for downloading the [YFCC100M dataset](https://multimediacommons.wordpress.com/yfcc100m-core-dataset/).
+The YFCC100M is the largest publicly and freely useable multimedia  collection, containing  the metadata of around 99.2 million photos and  0.8 million videos from [Flickr](https://www.flickr.com/), all of which were shared under one of the various [Creative Commons](https://creativecommons.org/) licenses.

 Step 1: Download index files: